Date Published: June 23, 2021

 Upper Arlington Schools students returned to a full in-person learning pathway option on March 1, 2021, with protocols in place to follow local, state and federal health orders and guidance.
 By returning to in-person learning, students were able to learn and reconnect safely, face to face, in school.

-The Upper Arlington Board of Education intends to begin the 2021-2022 school year on Wednesday, August 18 with students learning in person, five days a week, with appropriate mitigation strategies in place.
+The Upper Arlington Board of Education began the 2021-2022 school year on Wednesday, August 18 with students learning in person, five days a week, with appropriate mitigation strategies in place.

 Continuity of Learning - Summer 2021